-Family Handbook 2023-2024
+Family Handbook 2024-2025

-Contents
+Table of Contents

-Welcome Letter

-I. Abo out The Graham School

-A. General Information 4
+A. General Information 3

-В. The Graham School's Mission, Vision, & Core Values 4
+B. Mission, Vision, & Core Values Statement 4

-School Contact Information 5
+C. School Contact information 5

-D. People to Know 6
+D. People to Know 5

-The Graham School's Habits of Learning 7
+E. The Graham School's Habits of Learning 6

-Restorative Practices at The Graham School 8
+F. Restorative Practices at The Graham School 7

-G. What Does it Mean to be an EL Education School?
-9
+G. What Does it Mean to be an EL Education High School?
+8

-Н. EL Core Practices 10
+H. EL Core Practices 9

-I. Family Involvement in The Graham School 11
+I. Family Involvement in The Graham School 10

-Nondi scrimination Policy 11

-II.
-Th e Graham School Learning Community

-A. Student Rights and Responsibilities 12
+A. Student Rights and Responsibilities 11

+STUDENT RIGHTS 11

+STUDENT RESPONSIBILITIES 11

 B. Parent/Guardian Rights and Responsibilities 12

-C. Honors and Awards 15
+C. Honors and Awards 14

-D. Town Meeting 15
+D. Town Meeting 14

-E. Special Education 15
+E. Special Education 14

 F. Counseling 15

-G. Transportation and Busing 17
+G. Transportation and Busing 16

-Н. Fees 18
+H. Fees 17

-I. The Graham School's Building Hours 18
+I. The Graham School's Building Hours 17

-III.
-TI he Academic Program at The Graham School

-A. Experiential Groups and Crews 19
+A. Experiential Groups and Crews 18

-B. Academic and Experiential Requirements for Graduation &
+B. Academic and Experiential Requirements for Graduation 18

-ORC Section 3313.60319 19

-C. Assessment, Evaluations, and Standards Based Grading 23
+C. Assessment, Evaluations, and Standards Based Grading 22

-D. Credit Flexibility Policy and Auditing a Course 24

-E. Course Scheduling 25
+E. Course Scheduling 24

-F. Course Add/Drop Dates 26
+F. Course Add/Drop Dates 25

-G. Assessment of Student Performance and Growth 26
+G. Assessment of Student Performance and Growth 25

 H. May Days 26

-IV.
-Th ne Experiential Program at The Graham School

-A. Purpose 28

-B. Overview 28

-C. Experiential Education Policies 28

-IV.
-Th ne Graham School's Policies and Procedures

-A. Code of Conduct and Disciplinary Process 30
+A. The Graham School Code of Conduct & Disciplinary Process 30

-B. Policy on Anti-Discrimination, Anti-Harassment, and Anti-Bullying 41
+B. Anti-Discrimination, Anti-Harassment, & Anti-Bullying Policy 41

-C. Policy on Inappropriate and/or Disruptive Classroom Behavior 41
+C. Policy on Inappropriate & Disruptive Classroom Behavior 41

-D. Policy on Theft and Stealing 41
+D. Policy on Theft and Stealing 42

-E. Policy on Vandalism and Other Damage to School and Personal Property 42
+E. Policy on Vandalism & Damage to School and Personal Property 42

 F. Policy on Plagiarism and Cheating 42

-G. Policy on Smoking and Tobacco Use 42
+G. Policy on Smoking, Vaping, and Tobacco Use 43

 H. Policy on Alcohol, Prescription, Over-the-Counter and Illegal Drug Use 43

 I. Policy on Truancy and Attendance 44

-J. Policy on Technology Use 48

-K. Policy on Communication and all other Electronic Devices 51

-L. Communicable Diseases 52

-M. Dress and Grooming 52

-N. Breakfast and Lunch 52

-Ο. Guidelines for Student Events 53

-P. Visitors 53

-Q. Administration of Medicine by School Personnel 53

-R. Telephone Use 54

-S. Emergency Procedure 54

-T. Injuries and Accidents 54

-U. Weapons 54

-V. Lockdown Procedure 54

-W. Snow/Inclement Weather Days 55

-X. Fire Alarms and Drills 55

-Y. Tornado Warnings 55

-Z. Complaints and Appeals 55

-AA .Additional Questions, Comments, Concerns 55

-Аp per idix A - Credit Flexibility Application and Appeals 57

-- • idix B - Removal, Suspension and Expulsion 60

-- • idix C - Anti-Discrimination, Anti-Harassment, Anti-Bullying Policy 70

-Αp per idix D - Title IX Policy 77

-Dear Students and Families.
+Dear Students and Families,

-Welcome to the 2023-2024 school year at The Graham School.
+Welcome to the 2024-2025 school year at The Graham School.
 We are delighted that you are part of our learning community.
 The policies and procedures outlined in this family handbook are intended to support a safe, rigorous, and productive learning environment where students achieve more than they think possible and become active contributors to building a better world.
 Please take time to read the enclosed information and discuss it as a family.

 All of our policies and procedures focus on respect for individuals as well as the community to which we belong.
 A prime concern is always the safety and health of students, employees, families and visitors, and adherence to the laws of our city, state and nation.
-Many of our policies and procedures are in place to achieve the goals set by the Ohio Department of Education, the State, and by our school.
+Many of our policies and procedures are in place to achieve the goals set by the Ohio Department of Education and Workforce, the State, and by our school.
 We continually strive to excel in all areas and remain a cutting edge school within our community, the state and our country as we prepare students to be leaders of their own learning both in high school and beyond.

-In order to drive our Work Plan, TGS sets goals in the areas of Mastery of Skills and Knowledge, Character, and High-Quality Work.
+Our TGS Work Plan includes goals in the areas of Mastery of Skills and Knowledge, Character, and High-Quality Work.